Updated July 18, 2023

 Examples of Accounting Ethics

-The XYZ Company limited is a renowned Steel company that manufactures steels and it’s by products.
-They manufacture steel and its byproducts and export it to other countries.
-The accountant of that company is required to maintain the stock checklist of the company and make some price arrangements accordingly.
-One of the accountants of the company leaked the news of the price fall of the stock by observing the demand and supply of the steel products in that year to a group of people they eventually bought a good number of Share in that company by forming a group and after an investigation that accountant was caught.
-This is absolutely against the Accounting as well as the professional ethics of the accountant which he is required to be followed.
+The XYZ Company Limited is a renowned Steel company that manufactures steel and its by-products.
+They manufacture steel and its by-products and export it to other countries.
+The company’s accountant should maintain the stock checklist of the company and make some price arrangements accordingly.
+One of the company’s accountants leaked the news of the stock’s price fall by observing the demand and supply of steel products in that year to a group of people.
+They eventually bought a good number of Shares in that company by forming a group, and after an investigation, that accountant was caught.
+This is absolutely against accounting as well as the professional ethics of the accountant, which he should follow.

-In an organization, the reimbursement of all employees was done by an accountant.
-Now the accountant very cleverly does the settlement for only his favorite employee which is an act of biased accountant and the other employees’ settlement remains due for several times when the objection is being raised by the senior officer then the intention of that accountant was exposed and he was penalized.
-Therefore this is also a classic example of accounting ethics and therefore if the accountant would have followed the accounting ethics of clearly the reimbursement dues of the employees on the basis of either first come first serve basis or either by the period within which this should get resolved he would not have fallen under such bad circumstances.
+In an organization, the reimbursement of all employees is done by an accountant.
+Now the accountant cleverly does the settlement for only his favorite employee, an act of a biased accountant.
+The other employees’ settlement remains due several times when the senior officer objects, then the intention of that accountant is exposed, and he is penalized.
+Therefore this is also a classic example of accounting ethics and therefore if the accountant would have followed the accounting ethics of clearly the reimbursement dues of the employees based on either a first come, first serve basis or either by the period within which this should get resolved he would not have fallen under such bad circumstances.

-Therefore it is an important requirement for any accountant to follow with accounting ethics.
+Therefore it is an important requirement for any accountant to follow accounting ethics.

 Importance of Accounting Ethics

-- The implication of accounting ethics is the key to manage the working of the organization.
+- The implication of accounting ethics is the key to managing the working of the organization.

 - Accounting ethics plays a vital role in settling an accurate and systematic accounting approach in the organization.

-- The accounting ethics are very common for the entire company and therefore it is very easy to maintain the same rules and regulations for each item treated for accounting.
+- Accounting ethics are very common for the entire company; therefore, it is very easy to maintain the same rules and regulations for each item treated for accounting.

 Advantages of Accounting Ethics

-- Accounting ethics makes a clear idea of the accounting norms and which is very helpful for anyone to continue with accounting in the organization.
+- Accounting ethics makes a clear idea of the accounting norms, which is very helpful for anyone to continue accounting in the organization.

 - Accounting ethics plays an important role in managing the organization as per its moral and social backgrounds.

-- Accounting is an art and should be done by a person who holds professional experience and the expertise of the accountant should also be there to make things easy and available for them because they can easily understand the accounting ethics and can also implement the same in the most effective way.
+- Accounting is an art and should be done by someone with professional experience.
+The accountant’s expertise should also be there to make things easy and available because they can easily understand the accounting ethics and implement them most effectively.

 Disadvantages of Accounting Ethics

-- Accounting Ethics can be sometimes very difficult to impose on an organization to follow.
+- Accounting Ethics can sometimes be very difficult to impose on an organization.

-- An organization will require some expertise knowledgeable person to make this accounting ethics work for the organization.
+- An organization will require a knowledgeable person to make this accounting ethics work.

-- The process of implementing accounting ethics can be cumbersome and time taking for some organized which are not organized in doing its accounting activity.
+- Implementing accounting ethics can be cumbersome and time-consuming for some organizations that are not organized in doing their accounting activity.

-Accounting Ethics is very useful and the best way to process accounting in any organization.
-The accountant should get proper training and should get exposed to certain accounting techniques to easily understand and implement accounting.
-Accounting ethics should be very seriously followed and implemented by any organization to achieve its goals.
+Accounting Ethics is useful and the best way to process accounting in any organization.
+The accountant should get proper training and exposure to certain accounting techniques to understand and implement accounting easily.
+Any organization should seriously follow and implement accounting ethics to achieve its goals.

 This is a guide to Accounting Ethics.
-Here we also discuss the definition and history of accounting ethics along with advantages and disadvantages.
+Here we also discuss the definition and history of accounting ethics, its advantages, and disadvantages.
 You may also have a look at the following articles to learn more –